-“This amount of RAM is enough to run the software, you don’t need any more.”
+“This amount of RAM is enough to run the software, you don’t need any more,” is common advice you’ll find.
 Yes, it might be enough to run apps, but that doesn’t mean it can’t be faster.
-More RAM does help.
+More RAM does help, even if you use different size RAM together.
 And that’s because of how programs are made.

 Most developers write their programs in a way where the app requests for a certain percentage of the RAM available.
 So if you have more RAM installed, the same requested percentage will mean more size for the program.

 Just because you’re using only 60 percent (or any small percentage) of your total RAM capacity, it doesn’t mean you don’t need more RAM.
 Your regular tasks might only request 60 percent of RAM, saving the rest for other tasks that you might start in the future.